EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 The Register Committee might comment on the panel's analysis even where it concurs with the conclusion for the standard in question.
 The Committee, however, only does so if it considers necessary to officially note a substantive comment or articulation.

-The absence of any comment on a particular standard does therefore not necessarily imply that the Committee concurred with the panel's analysis to the letter, but does imply that the Committee concurred with the review panel's compliance conclusion for that standard.
+The absence of any comment on a particular standard implies that the Committee concurred with the review panel's compliance conclusion for that standard.

 ## 5.3 Reaching the Holistic Judgement